Oppidan Education Mentoring Awards 2026

 The first award championing mentoring in schools

 At Oppidan, we believe that exceptional mentoring helps young people fulfil their potential.
-With applications now open, the Oppidan Mentoring Awards celebrates schools that excel in mentoring their students.
-Our award is an opportunity to shine a light on your school’s commitment to building strong, supportive mentoring relationships within your community and fostering student growth.
+The Oppidan Mentoring Awards celebrates schools that excel in mentoring their students.
+Our awards are an opportunity to shine a light on your school’s commitment to building strong, supportive mentoring relationships within your community and fostering student growth.

 Mentoring in schools is often the unsung hero behind student success.
 We know lots of best practice is happening in these key areas, so this award is about celebrating the transformational mentoring happening in schools across the world, whether it’s between students or a trusted adult working with a student.

-Mentoring looks different in every setting, it might be structured as a weekly breakfast/lunchtime/afterschool club, or even 1:1 sessions between a trusted adult in protected time within your school calendar.
+Mentoring looks different in every setting, it might be structured as a weekly breakfast/lunchtime/afterschool club, or even 1:1 sessions.

 Academic Allies